MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/resolve-sync-conflicts.md

 > To retrieve the user’s email address within the flow, add the Dataverse action **Get a row by ID** using the **Owner** column of the **Sync Error** row.

 ## Sync conflict
-When there is a mismatch of data between client and server, conflict errors occur.
+When there's a mismatch of data between client and server, conflict errors occur.
 By default, changes that are made by a user in offline mode are automatically synced to the server when the user is back online.

 ### How sync conflicts are resolved
 When a user makes changes to data in an offline app, updates to each column are pushed back to Dataverse as soon as the network is available.
 The last update to each column is stored in Dataverse, so this sync doesn't fail due to conflicting changes.